Eiffel Tower: Inauguration and the 1889 exposition

 The main structural work was completed at the end of March 1889 and, on 31 March, Eiffel celebrated by leading a group of government officials, accompanied by representatives of the press, to the top of the tower.
 Because the lifts were not yet in operation, the ascent was made by foot, and took over an hour, with Eiffel stopping frequently to explain various features.
 Most of the party chose to stop at the lower levels, but a few, including the structural engineer, Émile Nouguier, the head of construction, Jean Compagnon, the President of the City Council, and reporters from Le Figaro and Le Monde Illustré, completed the ascent.
 At 2:35 pm, Eiffel hoisted a large Tricolour to the accompaniment of a 25-gun salute fired at the first level.

 There was still work to be done, particularly on the lifts and facilities, and the tower was not opened to the public until nine days after the opening of the exposition on 6 May; even then, the lifts had not been completed.
 The tower was an instant success with the public, and nearly 30,000 visitors made the 1,710-step climb to the top before the lifts entered service on 26 May.
 Tickets cost 2 francs for the first level, 3 for the second, and 5 for the top, with half-price admission on Sundays, and by the end of the exhibition there had been 1,896,987 visitors.

 After dark, the tower was lit by hundreds of gas lamps, and a beacon sent out three beams of red, white and blue light.
 Two searchlights mounted on a circular rail were used to illuminate various buildings of the exposition.
 The daily opening and closing of the exposition were announced by a cannon at the top.

 On the second level, the French newspaper Le Figaro had an office and a printing press, where a special souvenir edition, Le Figaro de la Tour, was made.
-There was also a pâtisserie.

 At the top, there was a post office where visitors could send letters and postcards as a memento of their visit.
 Graffitists were also catered for: sheets of paper were mounted on the walls each day for visitors to record their impressions of the tower.
-Gustave Eiffel described some of the responses as vraiment curieuse ("truly curious").
+Gustave Eiffel described the collection of responses as "truly curious".